-Tip #228: Debunking Myths About Lesson Plans
+Tip #228: The Importance of Having Lesson Plans

 A well written lesson plan not only identifies the content and learning activities for each module, but also the duration of each activity.
 This enables a trainer to make informed decisions quickly and effectively in order to adjust to the learners’ interests and needs.